RLM LinkedIn Tag

 RTO Audit Rectification Process

 During this time, you’re expected to assess your practices and their impact on your students.
-You must also provide evidence to prove that you have already taken action to correct your practices based on recommendations.
+It is also necessary that you provide evidence to prove that you have already taken action to correct your practices based on recommendations.

 Depending on the seriousness of your non-compliance, ASQA will: